fernarmyz/MFIT-Learning/README.md

-# Web Technology Project
+# MFIT-Learning

-This project is about website that will teach MFIT a subject from IT-KMITL.
+This project is a collage project for Web Technology subject.
+It's about website called "MFIT-learning"that will teach MFIT a subject from IT-KMITL.